We found the 22 best Medicare Part D Plans in Delaware for 2023.

-Delaware beneficiaries who qualify for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") may be enrolled in a Delaware Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
-The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
-If the dual eligible option does not meet your needs, you have the option to enroll in a Delaware Part D plan that does.
-If you are already receiving Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.
+If you meet the requirements for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") in Delaware, you will automatically receive a Medicare Prescription Drug Plan, as well as Extra Help from Social Security.
+If you qualify for Extra Help, the program will cover most of the costs of your prescriptions.
+Even if you qualify, the dual eligible option may not suit your needs.
+In this case, enroll in the prescription drug plan of your choice.
+If you receive Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. now, call your local Medicaid office for assistance with your dual eligible benefits.

 Citations & References